geoschem/GCClassic/docs/source/user-guide/compile-geos-chem.rst

 ------------------------------------------

-You should think of `CMake <http://cmake.org>`_ as an interactive tool for configuring GEOS-Chem's build.
+You should think of `CMake <http://cmake.org>`_ as an interactive tool for configuring :program:`GEOS-Chem Classic's` build.
 For example, compile-time options like disabling multithreading and turning on components (e.g. APM, RRTMG) are all configured with CMake commands.

 Besides configuring GEOS-Chem's build, CMake also performs checks on your build environment to detect problems that would cause the build